-This dataset contains predictions of surface water depth (m) under 200 cm (2 m or 6.6 ft) of sea level rise by 2100, three storm scenarios and estimates of associated socioeconomic impacts.
+This dataset contains predictions of surface water depth (m) under 200 cm (2 m or 6.6 ft) of sea level rise and three storm scenarios by 2100.
+Estimates of associated socioeconomic impacts are also included.
 These predictions were completed in the area of Santa Monica Bay, California, specifically Venice Beach and Marina Del Rey.
-To better understand the impact of natural and nature based features (NNBFs) and conventional infrastructure to reduce sea level rise-driven flood hazards, the model domain included ten different modeled infrastructure types.
+The model domain included ten different modeled infrastructure types to better understand the impact of natural and nature-based features (NNBFs) and conventional infrastructure to reduce sea level rise-driven flood hazards.

-The file naming convention is a combination of sea-level rise height (in cm), the storm scenario, and the modeled infrastructure type.
+The file naming convention is a combination of sea level rise height (in cm), the storm scenario, and the modeled infrastructure type.
 For additional details, please see the data files section.
-See Schroder et al. (2022) for additional method details.

 About this Dataset